danman113/simple-autoscrollv2/README.md

-# handless-reader-extension
+# simple-autoscroll

-Extension I was asked to build
+An extension that adds the ability to automatically scroll through long pages.